lekoala/silverstripe-mailgun/README.md

 ## Webhooks

+NOT IMPLEMENTED YET

 From the Mailgun Admin, you can setup a webhook for your website.
 This webhook will be called and MailgunController will take care of handling all events for you.
-It is registered under the __Mailgun/ route.
+It is registered under the __mailgun/ route.

 By default, MailgunController will do nothing.
 Feel free to add your own extensions to MailgunController to define your own rules, like "Send an